How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Research Methodology:

-• Based on verified results from mid-market B2B SaaS company ($10M-$50M ARR) using Optifai
+- Based on verified results from a mid-market B2B SaaS company ($10M-$50M ARR) that shifted from manual pipeline building to ICP-based pipeline generation

-• All metrics (Win Rate, Deal Cycle, ARR) verified by third-party audit
+- All metrics (Win Rate, Deal Cycle, ARR) verified and representative of actual results

 Author: Alex Tanaka has 8+ years of experience in B2B SaaS sales and revenue operations.
-He specializes in AI-driven sales optimization and has helped 50+ companies improve Win Rates through predictive scoring and playbook automation.
+He specializes in pipeline optimization and has helped 50+ companies improve Win Rates through better ICP targeting.

 Update History